-If your radiators are showing rust, leaking, or need regular attention from a plumber, it’s time to think about replacing them.
+If your radiators are showing rust, leaking or need regular attention from a plumber, it’s time to think about replacing them.
 You might also notice cold patches, slow heat-up times or rooms that never quite reach a comfortable temperature.
 These signs often mean your system is working harder than it should.

 Sometimes the problems with older radiators are less obvious.
 Modern boilers run at lower temperatures for better efficiency, so old models can struggle to deliver enough heat on these systems.
 Even after a power flush, debris that’s built up inside over time can also slow heat transfer and cause uneven warmth across your home.